Hila-dev/PyTorrent/README.md

 - Download path defaults to your home `Downloads` directory, but can be changed in the UI.
 - Torrents and their metadata are persisted in the `.pytorrent/state.json` file next to the application, so active torrents are restored on restart.

-## License

-This project is provided as-is for personal use and experimentation.
-Add a license file (e.g. MIT) if you plan to distribute or open source it.